Sayeeda Khan

-Sayeeda Khan (also known as Sudha Sadanah; 24 October 1949 – 21 October 1990) was an Indian actress who appeared in Hindi films, mainly in the 1960s.
-She is known for her work in Apna Hath Jagnnath (1960), Kanyadaan (1968) and Vaasna (1968).
+Sayeeda Khan (also known as Sudha Sadanah; 24 October 1949 – 21 October 1990) was an Indian actress who appeared in Hindi films.
+She began her screen career playing leading roles in comedies such as Apna Haath Jagannath (1960) and Main Shaadi Karne Chala (1962), as well as the romance Kanch Ki Gudiya (1961).
+She later shifted to supporting roles, including in Kanyadaan (1968).

 Khan was the wife of film producer Brij Sadanah and mother of Bollywood actor Kamal Sadanah.

 Early life

 Sayeeda Khan was born in Kolkata (then known as Calcutta) on 24 October 1949, into an Indian Muslim family.
 Her mother, Anwari Begum, was a dancer in films.
 Khan had a younger sister Shagufta Rafique (adopted), who went on to become a well-known writer in Mukesh Bhatt-films.

 Actress Jyothika is Khan's niece through marriage with Brij Sadanah; his brother Chander and Chander's wife Seema (née Shama Kazi) are Jyothika's parents.

 Career

 Interested in acting since her childhood, Khan entered the film industry as the protege of filmmaker H. S. Rawail.
-Khan early featured in films such as Apna Haath Jagannath and Kaanch Ki Gudiya (both 1960), which earned her popularity.
+Khan early featured in films such as Apna Haath Jagannath (1960) and Kanch Ki Gudiya (1961), which earned her popularity.
 She was paired opposite notable actors of the time, such as Kishore Kumar, Manoj Kumar, Raaj Kumar and Biswajit Chatterjee, although her subsequent work failed to propel her career.

 Khan's career prospects diminished by mid-1960s as her films failed, and she started working in B-grade and C-grade films.
 She played supporting roles in Kanyadaan and Vaasna (both 1968) to critical praise.

 She retired from acting post-marriage.
 In the 1980s, Khan was credited as a producer in a few of her husband's directorial ventures.